unosquare/raspberryio/README.md

 ### Changing audio settings
 Basic audio settings have been implemented in RaspberryIO:
 - Set a specific volume level percentage.
-- Set a specific volume level on decibels (dB)
+- Set a specific volume level in decibels (dB)
 - Mute an audio device.
 - Consult audio device settings.